-Note: These adjustments work in all digitally processed Stereo or Surround modes but not in Analog Stereo Direct or 7.1 Direct modes.
+Note: These adjustments work in all digitally processed Stereo or Surround modes but not in Analogue Stereo Direct or 7.1 Direct modes.

-The Sub/LFE channel can also be trimmed by up to 10dB in 1dB steps useful for late night listening or other situations where it might be desired to reduce the sub level perhaps temporarily.
+The LFE channel (for DD / DTS material) can also be trimmed by up to 10dB in 1dB steps useful for late night listening or other situations where it might be desired to reduce the low frequency effect level perhaps temporarily.